What is an Education, Health and Care Needs Assessment

 What happens if the LA decide to proceed with an EHC needs assessment?

 If the LA decide to conduct an EHC needs assessment, it must ensure the child’s parent or the young person is fully included from the start and made aware of the opportunities to offer views and information.
-Portsmouth SEN Assessment team has a form which parents and young people are encouraged to complete and we can help with this.
+Portsmouth SEN Assessment team has a form which parents and young people are encouraged to complete (see our page on parents contribution).

 The LA must then gather a range of information from relevant professionals about the child or young person’s education, health and care needs.
 This should include any desired outcomes and special educational, health and care provision to ensure the child or young person will meet their full potential.